Puppy Bowl

-The Puppy Bowl is an annual television program on Animal Planet that mimics an American football game similar to the Super Bowl, using puppies.
+The Puppy Bowl is an annual television program on Animal Planet that mimics an American football game similar to the Super Bowl using puppies.
 Shown each year on Super Bowl Sunday, the show consists of footage of a batch of puppies at play inside a model stadium, with commentary on their actions.
 The first Puppy Bowl was shown on February 6, 2005, opposite to Super Bowl XXXIX.
 The puppies featured in the Puppy Bowl are from shelters.
-The entire program is designed to raise awareness about adopting pets from shelters and rescuing abandoned animals.
+The program is designed to raise awareness about adopting pets from shelters and rescuing abandoned animals.

 Production

 According to the show's producers, the inspiration for Puppy Bowl as Super Bowl counterprogramming came from the popular Yule Log Christmas program.

 Several months of planning occur before each show, which is usually shot in October.
 A veterinarian is on site during the production of Puppy Bowl to ensure animal safety and well-being, and to administer any veterinary medical care which might be needed.
-Representatives from American Society for the Prevention of Cruelty to Animals, as well as the shelters which lend their animals to the production, are also on-site as observers to ensure animal welfare standards are maintained.
+Representatives from the American Society for the Prevention of Cruelty to Animals, as well as the shelters which lend their animals to the production, are also on-site as observers to ensure animal welfare standards are maintained.
 In 2012, an American Humane Association representative was always on-site to ensure that puppies did not become too aggressive and injure one another.